calebsander/structure-bytes/README.md

 All numbers are stored in big-endian format.
 ### Type

-The binary format of a type contains a byte identifying the class of the type followed by additional information to describe the specific instance of the type, if necesary.
+The binary format of a type contains a byte identifying the class of the type followed by additional information to describe the type, if necessary.
 For example, `new sb.UnsignedIntType` translates into `[0x13]`, and `new sb.StructType({abc: new sb.ByteType, def: new sb.StringType})` translates into:
 ````javascript
 [